-Transliteration (called Romanization when converting to Latin characters) is essential for searching in online catalogues, databases, indexes, full text collections, etc. Systems vary considerably by publication / electronic resource / scholarly community / language of influence.
+Transliteration (called Romanization when converting to Latin characters) is essential for searching in catalogues, databases, indexes, full text collections, etc. Systems vary considerably by publication / electronic resource / scholarly community / language of influence.
 Most North American library catalogues (including our local catalogue) use the Library of Congress (ALA / LC) Romanization system.
 For comparison of various transliteration systems, see the samples linked below along with Thomas T. Pedersen’s comparison tables.

 Sampling of Transliteration / Romanization Systems